informatics-isi-edu/ermrest/user-doc/annotation.md

   - If the `url` _pattern_ in position _i_ evaluates to NULL, the position _i_ does not produce a URL presentation
   - If the `caption` _pattern_ in position _i_ is present and evaluates to NULL, the position _i_ does not produce a URL presentation
   - If no position produces a URL presentation, the enclosing object does not produce a URL presentation

-#### Array interpretation

-1. When the annotation includes an array of annotation objects following the above description, the entire set of URL presentations described by the array are *all* included in the presentation of the entity.
-When a particular array entry's presentation is disabled due to null value exceptions, it is removed from the presentation of the entity.
-If the set of active URL presentations is empty, the entity has no presentation.
-2. When a single annotation object includes an array of `url` patterns, the URL presentation is a composite of those URLs.
-If the `caption` attribute is present, it MUST include an array of patterns of the same length and each caption modifies its corresponding URL at the same array positions.
-If the array is empty or the effective array is empty due to null value exceptions in patterns, the enclosing object's presentation is disabled.

 ### 2015 Vocabulary